Money in Colombia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.38% in September over the previous month, moderating from August’s 0.45% increase.
+Consumer prices increased 0.80% in July over the previous month, accelerating from June's 0.51% rise.